 What are some risk factors for bladder infection?

-Bladder infection is more commonly seen in patients with paralytic conditions, such as multiple sclerosis (MS), stroke, and other diseases of the nervous system, than in the general public.
+- Bladder infection is more commonly seen in patients with paralytic conditions, such as multiple sclerosis (MS), stroke, and other diseases of the nervous system, than in the general public.
 In these and other similar neurologic diseases, bladder function may be impaired due to abnormal nervous system control of the bladder (neurogenic bladder).
 As a result, urine may be retained in the bladder and not completely emptied after voiding.
 Urinary retention can be a cause of bladder infection.
-Furthermore, if urinary retention becomes more serious causing pain and kidney dysfunction, Foley catheters may become necessary to empty the bladder and relieve the bladder pressure caused by excessive retention of urine.
+Furthermore, if urinary retention becomes more serious, causing pain and kidney dysfunction, Foley catheters may become necessary to empty the bladder and relieve the bladder pressure caused by excessive retention of urine.
 A catheter, in turn, can substantially increase the risk of bladder infection.

-In addition to the Foley catheter, any instrumentation of the urinary tract or nearby structures can potentially lead to cystitis.
-Medical procedures (cystoscopy, bladder biopsy, prostate procedures), vaginal pessary, and IUD (intrauterine device) placement for birth control can pose an increased risk of developing bladder infection.
+- In addition to the Foley catheter, any instrumentation of the urinary tract or nearby structures can potentially lead to cystitis.
+Medical procedures (cystoscopy, bladder biopsy, prostate procedures), vaginal pessary, and IUD (intrauterine device) placement for birth control can pose an increased risk of developing a bladder infection.